-- 2. Citations will be issued for the following violations: (Texas Education Code Section 51.201 - Laws of the state are in effect for Institutions of Higher Education) Citations may be issued based upon video camera recordings. - No parking permit. - Expired permit. - Misuse of permit. - Improper display of parking permit, including not permanently affixing the permit in the proper location only with the adhesive on the reverse side of the permit (do not use tape). - Parking where prohibited by signs/markings (Examples: Fire Lane, Handicap, Faculty/Staff, Visitor, Reserved, Loading/Unloading spaces). - Parking in "visitors" spaces, with or without a permit, while an employee or student at South Texas College. - Parking in "visitors" spaces for longer than the allotted time (Example: 2 Hour Limits displayed on signs). - Parking where there is no designated parking space. - Parking alongside islands and curbs marked "No Parking" or painted red. - Dropping off persons or items in a "No Parking" or "No Dropping Off" area. - Double-parked (encroaching on another parking space). - Parking in a fire lane (red zone) (subject to tow at owner's expense). - Failure to obey roadway signs. - Prohibited turn. - Driving the wrong way. - Moving violations including reckless driving and driving to endanger. - Parking in a handicap space without properly displaying a valid handicap placard/license plate or disabled veteran license plate issued by the state of Texas.
-Handicap spaces are not for uses by individuals that do not have a handicap, even if the vehicle has a properly displayed handicap placard/license plate or disabled veteran license plate.
+- ▶ No parking permit. - ▶ Expired parking permit. - Misuse of parking permit. - Improper display of parking permit, including not permanently affixing the permit in the proper location and/or using glue or tape rather than the permit adhesive. - Parking where prohibited by signs or markings (Fire Lane, Handicap, Faculty/Staff, Visitor, Reserved, Loading/Unloading). - Parking in Visitor spaces, with or without a permit, while an employee or student at South Texas College. - ▶ Parking in Visitor spaces for longer than the allotted time. - ▶ Parking where there is no designated parking space.

+- Parking alongside islands and curbs marked No Parking or painted red. - ▶ Dropping off persons or items in a No Parking or No Dropping Off area. - ▶ Double-parked (encroaching on another parking space). - Parking in a fire lane (red zone) (subject to tow at owner's expense). - ▶ Failure to come to a complete stop at a stop sign. - Driving the wrong way. - ▶ Failure to obey roadway signs - Parking in a handicapped parking space without properly displaying a valid handicap placard/ license plate or disabled veteran license plate issued by the State of Texas.
+Handicap spaces are not for use by individuals who do not have a handicap, even if the vehicle properly displays a handicap placard/license plate or disabled veteran plate.